 Thus, HB 289 incentivizes counties and municipalities to crack down--potentially violently--on peaceful marches or protests simply because of fear of liability, thereby infringing on the protesters' rights to speech and assembly.
 But HB 289 does not and cannot immunize counties and municipalities from liability under 42 U.S.C. § 1983 for violations of protesters' First Amendment rights.
 HB 289 puts counties and municipalities between a rock and hard place, and Georgians lose out.

 HB 289 is an unconstitutional and unnecessary infringement on Georgians' constitutional rights of speech and assembly.
-Should it pass, we urge you not to sign it into law.
+We urge you not to bring it to the floor.

-For Justice,
+For Justice.